nforgeio/neonKUBE/README.md

     ![WinSCP Hidden Files](./README/WinSCPHiddenFiles.png)

-14. Configure the NeonForge NuGet cli API key (so that batch publishing scripts will work).
+14. Configure the NeonForge Nuget cli API key (so that batch publishing scripts will work).

-  * Obtain the API key from another developer (or follow these [instructions](https://docs.microsoft.com/en-us/nuget/create-packages/publish-a-package) to get your API key from NuGet.org).
+  * Obtain the API key from another developer (or follow these [instructions](https://docs.microsoft.com/en-us/nuget/create-packages/publish-a-package) to get your API key from Nuget.org).
   * Run this DOS command, passing the key:

   `setx NF_NUGET_API_KEY <API-KEY> /M`